 ECOsmarte has enhanced this technology with natural oxygen configured for add on water features.
 The oxygen when combined with the carbon dioxide pH control is a natural for ponds with or without fish.

 ECOsmarte technology has no toxic discharges, requires no replacement parts for at least three years, and has demonstrated substantial savings on electricity, water and chemicals.
-The technology is proven and the residential pool application is brought to you by the leading developer of non-salt, non-chemical water technology on the planet.
+The technology is proven and the water feature and pond applications are brought to you by the leading developer of non-salt, non-chemical water technology on the planet.

-All of ECOSmarte's products are easy to install and come with clear installation instructions and operating guide.
-Units are backed up by ECOsmarte's 60-day satisfaction guarantee, a 3 year factory warranty and 24/7 FREE Interactive cloud help with ECOsmarte's Cloud Phone App available for download on Apple's App Store, Amazon, and Google Play.
+Units are backed up by ECOsmarte's 60-day satisfaction guarantee, a 3 year factory warranty and 24/7 FREE Interactive cloud help with ECOsmarte's Cloud Phone App available for download on Apple's App Store and Amazon.

 What should we test in a fish pond water before introducing ECOsmarte?

 We always want to test the water everyday pH, copper, phosphate, calcium.
 We may want to test for ammonia as well.
-Oxygen has the inherent characteristic to neutralize ammonia, oils, and other contaminants that are put into the water.
-Ammonia in high level can harm or kill fish.
+Oxygen is the best way to neutralize ammonia, oils, and other contaminants that fish put into the water.
+Ammonia at high levels can harm or kill fish.

 Why should we test the water?

 It is good to do tests for pH, copper, phosphate, and calcium usually when you are doing your feeding.
-Anytime the fish eat or go to the bathroom the pH will move this is why CO2 is important here plus the extra cells to boost the dissolved oxygen if your pond is over 35,000 gallons.
+Anytime the fish eat or go to the bathroom the pH will move.
+This is why copper and oxygen are important here and the CO2 pH control is critical.
+As well as the extra cells to boost the dissolved oxygen if your pond is over 35,000 gallons.

 Should or can we leave the fish in the pond when dropping the phosphate level?